nicsig/config/.vim/plugin/README.md

 And the  key we've chosen  is purposefully  NOT `Tab`, so  when `vim-completion` will be sourced, there'll be no conflict.

-# Can I use this directory to disable some keys?
+# Why must I put the config of fzf.vim in this directory instead of `~/.vim/after/plugin/`?

-No.
+We want all the commands installed by the plugin to be prefixed by `Fz`:

-Use `~/.vim/after/plugin/nop.vim`.
+        let g:fzf_command_prefix = 'Fz'

-The `after/` directory is more reliable.
+`fzf.vim` needs to be informed of our prefix when its interface is sourced.
-See the comment at the top of `nop.vim` for an explanation.
+`after/plugin/` would be  too late, and thus `fzf.vim` would  install all of its commands ignoring our prefix.